youngAlaskan/overflow/README.md

-# puddle-simulator
+# Puddle Simulator!
-Shallow water simulation for CS 434.
-Name TBD
+This is a shallow water simulator for CS 434.